 One of our physicians, nurse practitioners or certified nurse midwives will be able to take a medical history and carry out a physical exam.
 This will help determine the cause of any issues you’ve noticed with your period.
 Your healthcare provider may ask about:

-• History of your period (ie. The age you first had it, any pain you experience, duration)
+- History of your period (ie. The age you first had it, any pain you experienced, duration)

-Thankfully, most of the time your period will come and go without issue.
-But when changes do occur speak to your provider about any concerns you may have.
+Thankfully, your period will usually come and go without issue.
+But when changes do occur, speak to your provider about any concerns you may have.
 If you’re unsure, it’s best to err on the side of caution and speak to your healthcare professional.

 References: